DevOps-learninig-org/killerkoda-DevOps-practice/README.md

 Thanks for all who make it possible!

-# Temlate for all lessons - lesson.md
+# Template for all lessons - lesson.md
 ```
 First of all - useful links: